-Cardiovascular Disease: We’ve been at the forefront of heart and vascular care for nearly 30 years, and we’re committed to better understanding the causes of and best treatments for hypertension and vascular disease.
+Cardiovascular Disease: We’ve been at the forefront of heart and vascular care for nearly 30 years, and the Hypertension and Vascular Research Center and Cardiovascular Sciences Center are committed to better understanding the causes of and best treatments for hypertension and vascular disease.

 Regenerative Medicine: The physicians and scientists at the Wake Forest Institute for Regenerative Medicine were the first in the world to engineer laboratory-grown organs that were successfully implanted into humans.
 Today, the institute is working to engineer more than 30 different areas of the body, growing tissues and organs and develop healing cell therapies to treat and cure disease.